nmeripo/darkknowledge/README.md

 # Machine Learning Blog

-### Stylesheet

-If you'd like to add your own custom styles:

-1. Create a file called `/assets/css/style.scss` in your site
-2. Add the following content to the top of the file, exactly as shown:
-    ```scss
-    ---
-    ---

-    @import "{{ site.theme }}";
-    ```

 ## Roadmap

 See the [open issues](https://github.com/pages-themes/merlot/issues) for a list of proposed features (and known issues).

-## Blog philosophy
+## Philosophy

-The Merlot theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
-The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
-It should also look great, but that goes without saying.
+The website is intended to make it quick and easy for me to share my learnings in Machine Learning.
+The website should provide contenent ranging from theoretical foundations to advanced concepts across multiple domains, and provide visitors the opportunity to correct or add additional information.

 ## Contributing